What Is A Good Click Through Rate (CTR)?

 Others would argue that 2% is too low.
 I’m not advocating that once you hit 2% CTR, you’re in the clear.
 You should constantly strive to improve CTR in conjunction with your cost per conversion and conversion rate goals.
 My stance is that with all factors considered in today’s PPC world, a 2% account CTR should be deemed good.

 Clients will inevitably ask how their CTR compares to others in their vertical.
 My answer tends to be cautious, as there are no definitive studies comparing CTR across verticals.
 There are studies, but none with conclusive data that I would be comfortable standing behind.
+It’s important to also remember that CTR benchmarks will vary by industry and combining CTR with other KPIs will give a better view of your account’s health.

 Both clients and managers will also constantly question how to improve CTR.
-At the basic level it all comes down to one of the factors outlined above, relevance.
+At the basic level, it all comes down to one of the factors outlined above: relevance.
 Create a well-structured account that easily gives searchers answers to their questions (queries).

 You should always be striving to achieve a higher CTR.
 A 2% CTR is good, but continually improving this metric will make your account great.